 Research has shown that many people who are working to get off of meth experience psychosis as a part of their withdrawal.7 While these symptoms passed within about a week), this time can be difficult for people who are suffering from meth addiction to get through without professional and social support.

 If you’re searching for more information on treatment for meth addiction, you likely feel anxious, scared, and like you’re in over your head.
-At Better Choice Center, we understand, and we’re here to help.
+At LV Treatment Center, we understand, and we’re here to help.

 Sources: